KRKE-monument-debate-ontology/MDO/knowledge-representation/scenarios-and-user-story.md

 ## 🗿 <mark style="color:$primary;">User Story Example: Statue of Indro Montanelli</mark>

-Statue of Indro Montanelli statue in Milan - “Saturday Afternoon in Piazza della Repubblica”\
+Statue of Indro Montanelli in Milan - “Saturday Afternoon in Piazza della Repubblica”\
 It is a bright spring Saturday in Milan.
 In Piazza della Repubblica, the bronze statue of Indro Montanelli, inaugurated in 2006, still stands.
 A police cordon surrounds it, keeping two groups of demonstrators at a careful distance: on one side, those calling for its removal; on the other, those defending its presence.

 🔴 Marta, 27, a contemporary history student, grips a sign reading, “No celebration for those who justified colonialism.”
 For her, the statue is a painful symbol in a public space. <mark style="color:$danger;background-color:$danger;">It recalls Montanelli’s statements on colonialism and his marriage to a twelve-year-old Eritrean girl</mark> during the war in Ethiopia.
 She feels that leaving the statue without context is a way of honoring him while erasing the victims’ perspective and normalizing values no longer acceptable.
 Marta hopes it will be removed and replaced with a work celebrating figures who promoted rights and equality.
 As she gazes at the statue, she thinks: “This isn’t about censorship.
 It’s about who we want as a role model today.”